kylophone/loudness/README.md

 #neg23
-Python script to automation loudness normalization (in LUFS) using FFmpeg and sox.
+Python script to automate loudness normalization (in LUFS) using FFmpeg and sox.
 Run the program with a single argument (your audio file) and it will be passed to FFmpeg and sox for analysis and gain adjustment.
 Correct usage:
 ```bash
 $ neg23 somefile.wav
 ```